SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 This is was best said by Ben Goldacre in the last chapter of his book '[Bad Science: Quacks, Hacks, and Big Pharma Flacks](https://books.google.com/books?id=rDT9MO0r0UYC&lpg=PP1&pg=PP1#v=onepage&q&f=false)'.
 He writes:

-> <small>*To anyone who feels their ideas have been challenged by this book or who has been made angry by it - to the people who feature in it, I suppose - I would say this: you win.
+> <small>*"To anyone who feels their ideas have been challenged by this book or who has been made angry by it - to the people who feature in it, I suppose - I would say this: you win.
 You really do.
 I would hope that there might be room for you to reconsider, to change your stancein the light of what might be new information (as I will happily do, if there is ever an opportunity